View All Plants :: View All SHADE PERENNIALS

 Plant Type:SHADE PERENNIALS

-Athyrium x nipponicum 'Branford Beauty' – 3 available in gallon pots.
-This elegant intermediate hybrid between A. nipponicum 'Pictum' (Japanese Painted Fern) and the red-stemmed form of A. filix-femina (Lady Fern) exhibits a reddish main stalk underscoring the silvery green foliage frond approaching the color of reindeer moss.
+Athyrium x nipponicum 'Branford Beauty' – This elegant intermediate hybrid between A. nipponicum 'Pictum' (Japanese Painted Fern) and the red-stemmed form of A. filix-femina (Lady Fern) exhibits a reddish main stalk underscoring the silvery green foliage frond approaching the color of reindeer moss.
 The Lady Fern influence is seen in the articulated form of each frond with the silver color of Japanese Painted Fern; the red main stalk is the influence of either or both parents... ah, genetics!
 'Branford Beauty' forms and upright plant with a clumping habit.
 Lights up in open, dappled shade to morning sun siting planted in fertile ground.
 Exhibits drought tolerance in shade once established.
 Please scroll down to the Genus Overview for more information about ferns.
 Pot grown division.

 Zone:3 to 8